Aortic Valve Replacement: Open

 Why might I need an open aortic valve replacement?

-When your aortic valve is working poorly, you may need it repaired or replaced.
+When your aortic valve isn't working well, you may need it fixed or replaced.
 Aortic

 valve stenosis or aortic valve regurgitation are 2 different types of problems that